ShadowCloneLabs/GlutamateMCPServers/README.md

 3. Choose your desired MCP server from the available options
 4. Click to install and just connect

+## List of MCP severs comming soon

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project repo is licensed under the MIT License - see the LICENSE file for details.

 ## Contributing